Galandrus/assets-api/README.md

 # Initialization

 To initialize the project you must install the dependencies first.
-Run the followin command:
+Run the following command:

 ```bash
 npm install
 ```

+# Enviroment variables

+Before to start the server you need to set the environment variables in the file `./.env`.

+For the purpose of this challenge, and to you can try this API, all the environment variables are stated in the file `./.example.env`

 # Start server